neednotapply/watson-matrix/README.md

-# Watson - A Matrix Bot for Sherlock
+# SherlockBot - A Matrix and Discord Bot for The Sherlock Project

-Watson is a Matrix bot designed to interface with the [Sherlock project](https://github.com/sherlock-project/sherlock).
+SherlockBot is designed to interface with the [Sherlock project](https://github.com/sherlock-project/sherlock).
 It allows users to search for usernames on various social networks directly from Matrix using the power of Sherlock.

 Created by [RocketGod](https://github.com/rocketgot-git/)
 Modified for Matrix ecosystem by [NeedNotApply](https://github.com/neednotapply/)